Connect with us

 (3) Forever rivalries

 When foils meet their perfect match, a rivalry starts to look like a bond.
 The pair are their best selves against each other, and revisiting matches becomes, more than inevitable, welcomed.
-Baker and Rosa put the women’s division in the main event in a convincing fashion.
+Baker and Rosa put the women’s division in the main event in convincing fashion.
 Shida and Serena Deeb bring out the killer in each other with their shared need to prove their technical superiority.
-Toni Storm and Jamie Hayter complement each other in the ring like they complement each other on promos.
+Toni Storm and Jamie Hayter complement each other in the ring like they compliment each other on promos.
 With a healthy crop of new additions to the roster this year, there are still so many more promising rivalries to look forward to.

 (4) Increased PPV match quality